About SEM Software

 (3) My thoughts about software is that the different packages serve different users.
 Currently, in this website I try to provide information for multiple types of users and, therefore, provide examples in several different languages.
 Here I give a brief description of some different languages and their characteristics.

 (6) Amos.
 Amos is a popular package with those getting started with SEM.
-I often recommend folks start learning SEM using the free student version of Amos simply because it is such a good teaching tool.
+I have often recommend folks start learning SEM using the free student version of Amos simply because it is such a good teaching tool.
 It has the most useful manual for beginning users of SEM as well.
 What it lacks at present: (1) limited capacity to work with categorical response variables (e.g. logistic or probit forms) and (2) a limited capacity for multi-level modeling.
 Amos does have a Bayesian component now, which is helpful.
 That said, at the moment, it is a pretty limited Bayesian implementation and leaves the more advanced options out.